kadavilrahul/installation_methods/revo_dev/project_file.md

   - name: edit-small-sections
     description: Edit small sections of code at a time to avoid LLM reponse error
   - name: code-testing
-    description: Create run.sh file with all commands in sequence and with interative features if needed.
+    description: Create run.sh file with every command like venv, requirements etc in sequence and with interative features if needed.
   ```